SystemsApproach/book/CONTRIBUTING.md

 * [advanced-topics](https://github.com/SystemsApproach/advanced-topics):
   Sections or articles on any other advanced topic.

-This likely a stop-gap solution.
+This is likely a stop-gap solution.
 We'll figure out the best way to organize material (both old and new) over time.

 As for stylistic guidelines, there are only a few things to keep in mind.